analogjs/analog/README.md

 ## Packages

-- @analogjs/vite-plugin-angular: An Angular Plugin for building applications with Vite
+- @analogjs/vite-plugin-angular: An Angular Plugin for building/testing applications with Vite

 ## Supporting Analog